-Our people and culture are critical to our Cleanaway mission of 'making a sustainable future possible'.
-We strive to provide a workplace where our value of 'Stronger Together' is upheld, where our employees have a positive employee experience, feel engaged and part of our growth and success as a business.
+Our people and culture are critical to our mission of 'making a sustainable future possible together'.
+We strive to provide a workplace where our value of 'Stronger Together' is upheld, where our employees have a positive employee experience, feel engaged and are part of our growth and success as a business.
 'Stronger Together' speaks to the strength and resilience of our highly capable workforce and the resilience that our business achieves by leveraging inclusion from the diversity of experience, background, education and perspective.
-Our priority focus during the COVID-19 pandemic has been on the safety and wellbeing of our team members, many of whom have been on the front line and serving our communities every day with ever changing restrictions and requirements.